Cray-HPE/docs-csm/operations/iuf/workflows/management_rollout.md

 NCN worker node images contain kernel module content from non-CSM products and need to be rebuilt as part of the workflow.
 This section describes how to test a new image and CFS configuration on a single canary node (`ncn-w001`) first before rolling it out to the other NCN worker nodes.
 Modify the procedure as necessary to accommodate site preferences for rebuilding NCN worker nodes.
 Since the default node target for the `management-nodes-rollout` is `Management_Worker` nodes, the `--limit-management-rollout` argument is not used in the instructions below.

+The images and CFS configurations used are created by the `prepare-images` and `update-cfs-config` stages respectively; see the [`prepare-images` Artifacts created](../stages/prepare_images.md#artifacts-created) documentation for details on how to query the images and CFS configurations and see the [update-cfs-config](../stages/update_cfs_config.md) documentation for details about how the CFS configuration is updated.

 **`NOTE`** The `management-nodes-rollout` stage creates additional separate Argo workflows when rebuilding NCN worker nodes.
 The Argo workflow names will include the string `ncn-lifecycle-rebuild`.
 If monitoring progress with the Argo UI, remember to include these workflows.